 Once you have arrived at your destination, use public transport rather than private taxis.
 If you are hiring a car, don’t just get the one from the airport where prices are significantly hiked up.
 Research other ways to hire a car, for example cheapest way to hire a car in France is from one of the supermarkets.
 For another trip I am planning, I have hired a car from a car dealership further away from the airport, the car is a lot cheaper than the airport and there is a free shuttle bus to it, allowing me to still travel on a budget.

 This is going to vary depending on where you live but don’t go to all the places that are popular and prices are high.
 Go where the cheap flights or car journeys take you and enjoy investigating new places that aren’t full of tourists.
 You’ll be surprised where you can get on a budget, it’s possible to find cheap tropical islands and adventurous getaways without spending a fortune.

 Convert your currency wisely

 You can literally save hundreds and thousands of pounds if you become aware of the cheap travel destinations.
-As a result, you will find contentment at the end of the trip because you will have successfully managed your expenses, just as planned.
+As a result, you will find contentment at the end of the trip because you will successfully travel on a budget, just as planned.